7 Layer Dip

 This post may contain affiliate links.
 Read my full disclosure policy.

-Made with garlicky fork-mashed black beans, sour cream, shredded Cheddar, chunky guacamole, crisp sweet corn, and salsa fresca, this 7 layer dip is filled with flavor and freshness.
+Made with garlicky fork-mashed black beans, chunky guacamole, crisp sweet corn, and salsa fresca, this 7 layer dip bursts with freshness and flavor — it’s the ultimate party dip!

 What You’ll Need To Make 7 Layer Dip